plashenkov/Toolbar2000/README.md

 Toolbar2000 is dual-licensed.
 If you use it in a proprietary/commercial application, you must [purchase a license](http://jrsoftware.org/tb2kreg.php).
-Alternatively, if your application is open-source/GPL-licensed, you can choose the GPL-license.
+Alternatively, if your application is open-source/GPL-licensed, you can choose the GPL license.

 See [LICENSE.md](LICENSE.md).